Christopher John Rogers On Coming Out On Top After Getting Laid Off

 At just 26-years-old, Christopher John Rogers is a CFDA/Vogue Fashion Fund winner; has dressed the likes of former First Lady Michelle Obama, Tracee Ellis Ross, and Cardi B; and has shown critically acclaimed collections at New York Fashion Week twice, presenting his third collection tonight.
 More impressive than that?
 He accomplished most of that (and more) while balancing a full-time job.

-I met Rogers before New York Fashion Week to celebrate being chosen as one of IMG’s “New Faces of Fashion,” in which he participated in a BMW panel moderated by GQ’s deputy fashion director Nikki Ogunnaike.
-With his fall ‘20 runway show just days away, it was a testament to the Baton Rouge-born SCAD graduate’s ability to juggle a hundred things at once.
+I met Rogers before New York Fashion Week to celebrate being chosen as one of IMG’s “New Faces of Fashion,” a program where the company, alongside BMW, champions people who take the "road less travelled" in their careers.
+For it, he participated in a panel put on by BMW, the official partner of NYFW, and moderated by GQ’s deputy fashion director Nikki Ogunnaike.
+With his autumn ‘20 runway show just days away, it was a testament to the Baton Rouge-born SCAD graduate’s ability to juggle a hundred things at once.
 Of course, you’ll learn to be graceful under fire when your boss only gives you a week off to put on your own NYFW presentation, when most designers spend half the year planning the event.
 (More on that later…)

 Advertisement